libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     After handshaking is done, early data processing will find no mutually supported muxer, and falls back to multistream-selection protocol.

-The muxer selection logic runs as a plugin of the Noise handshake logic, relying the early data exchanged during the handshake.
-The early data is delivered in the form of a byte string in the second and third message of the XX handshake pattern.
+The muxer selection logic is run outside of the Noise handshake process.
+The format of he early data for this purpose is specified in the protobuf in the [Early-data-specification] section.

-The early data for this purpose is specified in the protobuf in the [Early-data-specification] section.
-The muxers are ordered by preference, with the most prefered muxer at the beginning.

-After the Noise handshake, the client and server run the muxer selection process with the same logic.
-Each side will go through the server's early data from most prefered to lest prefered muxer, and if the muxer is in the client's early data list, that muxer is selected.
-The process guarantees that both the client and server reaches at the same conclusion of muxer slection.

-If the muxer selection process does not find any mutually supported muxer, for example, in the case that one early data string is empty, then an empty muxer selection result is returned, and multistream-selection MUST be performed.

 #### Early data specification